Resident234/php.net/pages/www.php.net_function.imagejpeg.php.md

 ```

-So, let&apos;s suppose you have a form where a user can upload an image, and you have to scale it and save it into your database.
+So, let's suppose you have a form where a user can upload an image, and you have to scale it and save it into your database.